greenboxal/doggohub/doc/project_services/kubernetes.md

-# GitLab Kubernetes / OpenShift integration
+# DoggoHub Kubernetes / OpenShift integration

-GitLab can be configured to interact with Kubernetes, or other systems using the Kubernetes API (such as OpenShift).
+DoggoHub can be configured to interact with Kubernetes, or other systems using the Kubernetes API (such as OpenShift).

 Each project can be configured to connect to a different Kubernetes cluster, see